 WALDEN TRAIL CENTRE

 FRONT DESK: A friendly face will welcome you to Walden and help you find everything you need to enjoy a perfect day on the trails.
-Credit & debit cards accepted.
+Cash, Credit & debit cards accepted.

 RENTAL SHOP: From infants to seniors, we have the gear to get you on the trails.
 Let our knowledgeable staff outfit you in the right ski or snowshoe equipment from our extensive fleet of quality rental gear.
 Find more info here.

 TUCK SHOP: Snacks and beverages are available for purchase at the front desk.